dylanmackenzie/maxis-solver/README.md

 helgrind tool can properly analyze the code.
 The sharing of a single vector of phenotypes between multiple threads without a lock also unnerves me, although the vector's size is not modified and each thread only accesses its own section of the vector.
+Perhaps there is a way to 'share memory by communicating' instead of 'communicating by shared memory' in the words of Rob Pike.